awsteiner/o2scl/doc/o2scl/sphinx/vecmat.rst

 types are designed to be as flexible as possible, so that they can be used with almost any vector type.
-Eventually, all O₂scl classes with template vector and matrix types should specify exactly which concepts are required to be satisified, but this is still in progress.
+Eventually, all O₂scl classes with template vector and matrix types should specify exactly which concepts are required to be satisified.

 The word "matrix" is reserved for the a generic object which has matrix-like semantics and can be accessed using ``operator(,)``.
 C++